Ruffin leads Jackson State against Alcorn State after 20-point outing - WTOP News

 Lorman, Mississippi; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Jackson State visits Alcorn State after Daeshun Ruffin scored 20 points in Jackson State’s 79-73 loss to the Cal Baptist Lancers.
+BOTTOM LINE: Jackson State plays Alcorn State after Daeshun Ruffin scored 20 points in Jackson State’s 79-73 loss to the Cal Baptist Lancers.

-The Braves play their first home game after going 0-13 to start the season.
-Alcorn State averages 13.1 turnovers per game and is 0-2 when it has fewer turnovers than its opponents.
+The Braves play their first home game after going 0-13 to begin the season.
+Alcorn State gives up 82.6 points and has been outscored by 22.9 points per game.

-The Tigers are 0-12 on the road.
-Jackson State is 0-1 in games decided by less than 4 points.
+The Tigers are 0-12 in road games.
+Jackson State is fourth in the SWAC with 9.4 offensive rebounds per game led by Shannon Grant averaging 2.1.

-Alcorn State is shooting 35.9% from the field this season, 12.0 percentage points lower than the 47.9% Jackson State allows to opponents.
-Jackson State’s 35.9% shooting percentage from the field this season is 11.6 percentage points lower than Alcorn State has given up to its opponents (47.5%).
+Alcorn State’s average of 6.3 made 3-pointers per game is 4.9 fewer made shots on average than the 11.2 per game Jackson State gives up.
+Jackson State averages 61.2 points per game, 21.4 fewer points than the 82.6 Alcorn State allows.

 The Braves and Tigers face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Keionte Cornelius is scoring 10.9 points per game with 1.3 rebounds and 0.2 assists for the Braves.
+TOP PERFORMERS: Mike Pajeaud is averaging 4.4 points and 3.5 assists for the Braves.

-Jayme Mitchell is shooting 35.2% and averaging 11.8 points for the Tigers.
+Jayme Mitchell is scoring 11.8 points per game and averaging 4.9 rebounds for the Tigers.

 LAST 10 GAMES: Braves: 0-10, averaging 61.5 points, 30.6 rebounds, 11.5 assists, 5.6 steals and 2.6 blocks per game while shooting 36.8% from the field.
 Their opponents have averaged 81.1 points per game.